 - Drink at least 8 cups (2 L) of fluid per day (e.g., water, herbal tea, broth) to stay hydrated.

 - Try a short-term low FODMAP diet to help identify specific food triggers.
 FODMAPs are a group of specific carbohydrates that might trigger gut symptoms.
-High FODMAP foods include apples, onion, garlic, wheat, lactose, and sugar alcohols.
+High FODMAP foods include apples, onions, garlic, wheat, lactose, and sugar alcohol.

 - Space fruit intake apart by 2-3 hours and stick to no more than one fruit portion per meal or snack.